-Tolerance TA for rotary axes
+TA Tolerance for rotary axes

 Permissible position error of rotary axes in degrees with active M128 (FUNCTION TCPM).
 The control always reduces the feed rate in such a way that-if more than one axis is traversed-the slowest axis moves at its maximum feed rate.
 Rotary axes are usually much slower than linear axes.
-You can significantly reduce the machining time for NC programs for more than one axis by entering a large tolerance value (e.g. 10°), because the control does not always have to position the rotary axis exactly at the given nominal position.
+You can significantly reduce the machining time for NC programs for more than one axis by entering a large tolerance value (e.g., 10°), because the control does not always have to position the rotary axis at the given nominal position.
 The tool orientation (position of the rotary axis with respect to the workpiece surface) will be adjusted.
 The position at the Tool Center Point (TCP) will be corrected automatically.
 For example, with a spherical cutter measured in its center and programmed based on the center path, there will be no adverse effects on the contour.

-- > 0: If you enter a value greater than zero, the control will use the maximum permissible deviation you have specified. - 0: If you enter zero or press the NO ENT key when programming, the control will use a value configured by the machine manufacturer.
+- >0: The control uses the maximum permitted deviation you have programmed. - 0: The control uses a value configured by the machine manufacturer

+When skipping this parameter with NO ENT, the control uses a value configured by the machine manufacturer.